 It’s truly no frills.
 There is nothing luxurious about Frontier.
 They literally call it an “air bus” which I thought was hilarious until I learned that’s an actual term.
 The seats do not recline, and the tray tables can barely fit a drink on them, let alone a book or anything else.
 It really does feel like you’re on a bus.

 EVERYTHING is a la carte.
 Even water.
 No, frontier does not include any drinks or snacks on their flights.
 So pack your own snacks, and buy a bottle of water once you’re inside the aiport.
 Or better yet, bring an empty water bottle and fill it once you’re there.
 Most airports have purified water filling stations now!
 Luggage is not included in the base price, except one personal item.
 I should also mention it’s an extra $5 to choose your seat.
-So be aware that that $99 ticket might end up being closer to $140ish.
+So be aware that that $99 ticket could end up being closer to $140ish.